 Establish clear naming conventions and use them throughout your entire course.
 Unrecognizable abbreviations are baffling; type words out completely and model the clarity you want students to use when uploading their work.
 For example, instead of “Ess2prmpt,” type, “Critical Analysis Essay #2 Prompt.”

 Did you know that the price of college textbooks increased over 1000% between 1977 and 2015?
 The increasing costs well outpace the overall rate of inflation in the United States, making pricey textbooks a barrier to education for many.

-Luckily there are a variety of ways you can use Open Education Resources and free library materials in your Carmen course.
+Luckily there are a variety of ways you can use Open Educational Resources (OER) and free library materials in your Carmen course.

 Talk to a subject librarian: University Libraries has purchased or subscribed to thousands of electronic books, journals, encyclopedias, newspapers, streaming video, and other full-text resources.
 Subject librarians can help you find relevant free or low-cost options for your course.
 You can also look intotextbooks on reserve.

 Explore open course material options: Ohio State’s Affordable Learning Exchange shares a variety of resources for open textbooks, open courseware, repositories of learning objects, and more.